jonnonz1/nz-statute-book/acts/public/2002/trade-marks-act-2002.md

     (i) the inclusion in, or attachment to, forms of specified information or documents:
     (ii) forms to be signed by specified persons:
   (k) prescribing procedures, requirements, and other matters, not inconsistent with this Act, in respect of notices under this Act, including prescribing the matters in respect of which notices are required under this Act:
-  (l) regulating, in a manner not inconsistent with this Act, the business of the Patent Office in relation to trade marks and all things that are under the direction or control of the Commissioner:
+  (l) regulating, in a manner not inconsistent with this Act, the business of the Intellectual Property Office of New Zealand in relation to trade marks and all things that are under the direction or control of the Commissioner:
   (m) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
+(2) The structure of the fee system under this Act prescribed by regulations under subsection (1) may be such that any renewal fees—
+  (a) recover a share of the costs incurred by the Commissioner in performing his or her functions under this Act; and (b) recover those costs at a level that provides an appropriate incentive for persons to let registrations of trade marks lapse if they do not receive sufficient benefit from having the registration.

 ### 199A Regulations: Madrid Protocol
 The Governor-General may, by Order in Council, make regulations for the purpose of giving effect in New Zealand to the Madrid Protocol, including providing for any of the following:
-  (a) making applications for international registration by way of the Patent Office as office of origin:
+  (a) making applications for international registration by way of the Intellectual Property Office of New Zealand as office of origin:
   (b) procedures to be followed where the basic New Zealand application for registration ceases to be in force:
-  (c) procedures to be followed where the Patent Office receives from the International Bureau, or any body specified in the regulations, a request for extension of protection to New Zealand:
+  (c) procedures to be followed where the Intellectual Property Office of New Zealand receives from the International Bureau, or any body specified in the regulations, a request for extension of protection to New Zealand:
   (d) the effects of a successful request for extension of protection to New Zealand:
   (e) transforming an application for an international registration, or an international registration, into a national application for registration:
   (f) communicating information to the International Bureau: